Hanseltu/write-a-C-interpreter/README.md

+# What is the project

-C interpreter supported x86_32 and x86_64 that interpretes itself.
+* a C interpreter supported x86_32 and x86_64 that interpretes itself.

+* 64bit codes test successfully in ubuntu 16.04.

+* warning free in the project.

+* There are also bugs like the computation with `&&` and `Sizeof` function.

 # Contents

-`c-interpreter32` c interpreter implement in x86_32
+`c-interpreter32` c interpreter implement in x86_32.

-`c-interpreter64` c interpreter implement in x86_64
+`c-interpreter64` c interpreter implement in x86_64.

-`reference` three forks in the project
+`reference` three forks in the project, most codes are based on them.

-`steps` tutorial step by step
+`steps` tutorial step by step.

 `README.md`